Mattjesc/Biomimetic-Filtering-PWM-Signal-Smoothing/README.md

 ## Disclaimer

 This project is intended for educational purposes and portfolio demonstration.
 It was developed and tested using the Vivado 2020.2 toolset, targeting the Nexys4 DDR board with the xc7a100tcsg324-1 FPGA.
 While the design is verified through simulation, no physical hardware testing has been conducted.
-The work builds upon concepts from referenced biomimetic research, with significant modifications and enhancements.# Biomimetic-Filtering-PWM-Signal-Smoothing
+The work builds upon concepts from referenced biomimetic research, with significant modifications and enhancements.